 A crucial reform in judicial system is expected following the Order of the President of the Azerbaijan Republic On the Establishment of an "Electronic Court" Information System in Azerbaijan, dated 13 February 2014, which aims to ensure transparency in the justice system, to increase the effectiveness of the protection of human rights and freedoms and to speed up the process for the application of modern information technologies.
-Within the framework of the new Electronic Court Information System, it will become possible to submit applications, complaints and other documents electronically; to lead proceedings in civil, economic, administrative and criminal cases and to carry out exchanges of documents electronically; to receive notifications on court proceedings and relevant procedural deadlines through e-mail, SMS and other electronic means; and to follow up on court proceedings, decisions issued and their enforcement and complaints or protests of the parties via a "private cabinet", essentially a restricted online web space.
+Within the framework of the new Electronic Court Information System, it will become possible to submit applications, complaints and other documents electronically; to lead proceedings in civil, economic, administrative and criminal cases and to carry out exchanges of documents electronically; to receive notifications on court proceedings and relevant procedural deadlines through e-mail, SMS and other electronic means; and to follow up on court proceedings, decisions issued and their enforcement and complaints or protests of the parties via a "private cabinet," essentially a restricted online web space.

-Recently, several changes were made to the Law On Courts and Judges and the Law On the Judicial Legal Council, which included an increase in the powers of the Judicial Legal Council, certain incentives for judges in recognition of efficiency in promoting justice (e.g., gifts, honorary diplomas or honorary badges), some measures for improving safeguards for judges, as professional as well as financial and social (for example, now the law prohibits judges' salaries from being decreased during their tenure; in addition certain age limits were established for judges of the Supreme Court (68 years) and other courts (66 years)).
+Recently, several changes were made to the Law On Courts and Judges and the Law On the Judicial Legal Council, which included an increase in the powers of the Judicial Legal Council, certain incentives for judges in recognition of efficiency in promoting justice (e.g., gifts, honorary diplomas or honorary badges), some measures for improving safeguards for judges, as professional as well as financial and social (for example, now the law prohibits judges' salaries from being decreased during their tenure; in addition certain age limits were established for judges of the Supreme Court (68 years) and other courts (66 years).)

-According to the Doing Business 2015 Report of the IFC/World Bank, Azerbaijan stands at 31 in the ranking of 189 economies on the ease of enforcing contracts.
-The progress made in recent years over the effectiveness of defending one's rights is court has been remarkable.
-Moreover, the average time required to resolve a commercial case will likely decline in the coming years due to the above-mentioned reforms.
+According to the Doing Business 2015 Report of the IFC/World Bank, Azerbaijan stands at 40 in the ranking of 189 economies on the ease of enforcing contracts.

-The recently implemented and expected judicial reforms will improve the reputation of the courts, the effectiveness of justice and the access of physical persons and legal entities to the courts for the protection of their rights, freedoms and interests.
+The recently implemented and expected judicial reforms could improve the reputation of the courts, the effectiveness of justice and the access of physical persons and legal entities to the courts for the protection of their rights, freedoms and interests...